gourishankarn/FoodHub/README.md

 # FoodHub
-its an e commerce service based website where people can order their favourite food and will take an order through their request
+its an e-commerce service based website where people can order their favorite food and will take an order through their request